 If you do not have that luxury, then play around with drapes/curtains.
 You can layer these items with sheer drapes and add a pop of elegance to your windows.
-When windows are finished with plush fabrics, it makes the whole room look a lot more high end.
+When windows are finished with plush fabrics, it makes the whole room look a lot more high-end.
 Keep that in mind when you decorate your apartment on a budget.
 I like to buy my window finishes at places like Amazon, Big Lots, Ikea, and Target.

-If you are good with a sewing machine, then I recommend buying the fabric you want and make your own drapes.
+If you are good with a sewing machine, then I recommend buying the fabric you want and making your own drapes.
 It’s not hard to do.
 Here is a great tutorial to show you how to do it.

 9. Plants (Real or Fake)

 As I said earlier in this post, adding nature is a wonderful way to decorate your apartment on a budget.
-Real plants and flowers are always ideal, but if you are anything like I am then a low maintenance plant is best for you.
+Real plants and flowers are always ideal, but if you are anything like I am then a low-maintenance plant is best for you.